turingschool/career-development-curriculum-site/module_one/mod1_week1.md

 ## Overview
 This week has two activities:

-* [Kickoff to Mod 1]() (live on Zoom) provides the overview of professional development at Turing, meet your Career Development team, and understand what you'll work on this module.
+* Kickoff to Mod 1 provides the overview of professional development at Turing, meet your Career Development team, and understand what you'll work on this module.
+The session takes place live on Zoom, but you can review [this video]() as a refresher on the content.
-* Complete the lesson below
+* Complete the lesson below:
    * [Lecture](#lecture)
    * [Action Items](#action)